Luiss1776/osTicket-Prereqs/README.md

 <p>
 VC_REDIST DOWNLOAD

 From the installation file link above, click download and install VC_Redist.
 Once done, go back to downloads on my computer and click the VC_Redist file.
-Agree with any terms and agreements and finish intalling. the following downloads in the download folder should look like the image above.
+Agree with any terms and agreements and finish installing.
+The following downloads in the download folder should look like the image above.

 </p>
 <br />